-If none of the methods above help, you should consider reinstalling Zoom, as there might be issues with your previous installation.
+If none of the methods above help, consider reinstalling Zoom, just in case of any bugs or issues with your previous installation.
 Here’s how:

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run command.
 Then, type appwiz.cpl and click OK.

 - Follow the on-screen instructions to uninstall Zoom completely.